ndoum/chrono-photos/README.md

 # chrono-photos
-I accidentally broke the meta data when moving
+I accidentally broke the metadata when moving my mom's photos to a new phone.
+This fixes it so that the pictures can show up in chronological order again.